Advertisement

 Additional Notes

-The Superior Housing Authority is accepting applications for the Project-Based Rental Assistance Program (PBRA) through Multi-Family Housing.
-Applications can be requested by mail or email.
+The Superior Housing Authority is now accepting applications for Project-Based Rental Assistance Program (PBRA) through Multi-Family Housing.
+Households must be qualified and income eligible.

 Rental Assistance Demonstration (RAD) Waitlist